 - If you need to neutralize your remaining solution, shut off the tower pump and add neutralizer to the basin.
 Once the solution meets your release limit the basin can be drained.
 Caution: do not run the neutralizer thru the entire system as the dissolved scale solids can fall out of suspension upon a quick elevation of the pH value.

-- After the cleaning if some heavy debris were released and are now in the bottom of the basin, you can utilize our Cooling Tower Vacuum (CTV) to vacuum these debris out.
+- After the cleaning, if some heavy debris were released and is now in the bottom of the basin, you can utilize our Cooling Tower Vacuum (CTV) to vacuum this debris out.